jclark/rpi-cm4-ptp-guide/time-config.md

 The `adj 37` is because the PHC uses the TAI timescale, which is 37 seconds ahead of UTC.

-(This shouldn't be necessary, but I get `nmea: unable to find utc time in leap second table` errors from `ts2phc` otherwise.)
+If you get the error `nmea: unable to find utc time in leap second table` from `ts2phc`, then you can install the fixed linuxptp package, as described in the next section.

 Run `ts2phc` to synchronize the PTP hardware clock from the GPS: